Home Chemistry Element Metals

 Alkali Metals in Periodic Table

-Alkali metals are the members of s-block elements and are present on the leftmost side of the periodic table.
-All these metallic elements are shiny, soft, highly reactive metals at standard temperature and pressure.
+Alkali metals are members of the s-block elements and thus they are present on the leftmost side of the periodic table.
+All these metallic elements are shiny, soft, and highly reactive at standard temperature and pressure.

-They readily lose their outermost electron to form unipositive cations with charge +1.
+They readily lose their outermost electron to form unipositive cations with a charge of +1.
 Along with hydrogen, they constitute group 1 of the periodic table.

 Atomic Number Name of the Metal Symbol Electronic configuration